MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

     display(dffactSales_gold.head(10))
     ```

+    Here you're cleaning and transforming the updated data contained in sales_silver (df) and joining it with the existing gold Customer (dfdimCustomer_temp) and Product (dfdimProduct_temp) tables.

 17. Now you'll ensure that sales data remains up-to-date by running the following code in a **new code block**:

     ```python